MIX NYC: 2007 - present

 The 25th MIX Festival took place in a two-story 20,000 sf former nut roasting factory in the Gowanus section of Brooklyn, the first time the festival had been held outside Manhattan.
 The first floor was a wide-open space that contained all of the many installations, as well as a small performance stage and many lounging areas.
 An interior design of spandex "explosions" filled the space, often running from ceiling to floor.
 The second floor, accessible only by a steep staircase, held the screening room, as well as 2 restrooms and administrative space.
 The closing night film was She Said Boom, about the Toronto band Fifth Column, with band member Caroline Azar in attendance.

 After the success of the festival in Brooklyn, the festival returned to Gowanus in 2013, taking over a 25,000 ft warehouse, which gave over about 15,000 sf to installation work, and 3600 sf screening room.
 The festival's visual theme was body parts, and a giant inflatable lung, which breathed slightly, greeted festival-goers as they entered.
 There were other inflatables, including Rachel Shannon's Breastival Vestibules, and other plastics that resembled veins.
 Jonathan Caouette returned to the festival with a new film that he finished hours before the screening at MIX NYC.

+In 2015, the festival was held at a former clothing factory in Sunset Park, Brooklyn.
+The event including members of XFR Collective, an archiving group which offered to digitize attendees' home videos and other film for free.

+Revitalization

+November 2024 saw the first Mix festival since 2018.
+"Mix Fest 2024' programmed three nights of films at the Quad Cinema in Manhattan.